121onto/py-metrics/README.md

 Developer Installation
 ----------------------

-Note: this repo is compatible with python 3.6 only.
+Note: this repo has been tested with Python 3.6 only.

 1. Clone this repository: